Get instant quote

 How does part orientation affect print time?

-Build orientation can also have a significant impact on print time.
+Build orientation can significantly affect print time.

 How does part orientation affect the strength of 3D-printed parts?